zhangyifei01/zhangyifei01.github.io/_pages/cv.md

 Education
 ======
 * <strong>B.S.</strong> in College of Informatics, HuaZhong Agricultural University (HZAU), 2014.9--2018.7
-* M.S. in Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS) & School of Cyber Security, University of Chinese Academy of Sciences (UCAS), 2018.9--2021.7
+* <strong>M.S.</strong> in Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS) & School of Cyber Security, University of Chinese Academy of Sciences (UCAS), 2018.9--2021.7
-* Ph.D in Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS) & School of Cyber Security, University of Chinese Academy of Sciences (UCAS), 2021.7--2025.12
+* <strong>Ph.D</strong> in Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS) & School of Cyber Security, University of Chinese Academy of Sciences (UCAS), 2021.7--2025.12
 .12

 Skills